Lecrapouille/gdcef/README.md

 component is compiled (in fact, compiling the CEF's `cefsimple` example given in the source is enough).
 Note that building CEF source code 'from scratch' is too
-complex: too long (around 4 hours with a good Ethernet connection, at worst 1 day with poor Ethernet connection), too huge (around 60 and 100 giga bytes on your disk) and your system shall install plenty of system packages (apt-get).
+complex: too long (around 4 hours with a good Ethernet connection, at worst 1 day with poor Ethernet connection), too huge (around 60 and 100 GB on your disk) and your system shall install plenty of system packages (apt-get).

-Since this folder `cef_binary` cannot be directly git cloned, you have to downloaded, unpacked and renamed from the CEF website https://cef-builds.spotifycdn.com/index.html in an automatic way.
-This is done by our the install script `build.py` which knows your operating system and the desired CEF version: an inspection inside the CEF's README (if presents) allows to know if CEF has been previously downloaded or if the version is matching (if not, this means we wanted to install a different CEF version: the old `cef_binary` folder is removed and the new one is downloaded, unpacked and
+Since this folder `cef_binary` cannot be directly git cloned, you have to download, unpack and rename it from the CEF website https://cef-builds.spotifycdn.com/index.html in an automatic way.
+This is done by our the install script `build.py`, which knows your operating system and the desired CEF version: an inspection inside the CEF's README (if present) allows to know if CEF has been previously downloaded or if the version is matching (if not, this means we wanted to install a different CEF version: the old `cef_binary` folder is removed and the new one is downloaded, unpacked and